- Delegation to an Overconfident Expert (with Scott Ashworth) (2019) (Link)

-- Delegation and Political Turnover (Job Market Paper) (Link)
+- Delegation and Political Turnover (Under Review) (Link)

-- Abstract: I study a 2 period game-theoretic delegation model with an uncertain future principal.
+- Abstract: We study a 2 period delegation model with an uncertain future principal.
 One principal decides whether to delegate policy making authority in the first stage to an agent or make policy herself.
 Before the second stage there is an election, and another principal with different preferences may take power.
 The main result is that the first principal can exploit the uncertainty over the future principal to extract policy surplus from the agent.
-This surplus makes the first legislator better off than she would be without the possibility of turnover.
-In addition, I find that policy stability can increase as elections become more competitive.
-I then show that increased polarization between legislators has an ambiguous effect on the likelihood of delegation and on legislator welfare.
+This surplus makes the Incumbent better off than she would be without the possibility of turnover.
+In addition, we find that policy stability can increase as elections become more competitive.
+We then show that increased polarization between legislators has an ambiguous effect on the likelihood of delegation and on legislator welfare.
 Finally, as the legislator becomes more likely to retain office, she prefers more policy conflict with the agent.

 - Federalism, Information and Delegation